au-ts/lionsos_docs/content/docs/use/profiling.md

 # Profiling

-In order to determine and analysis the performance of a LionsOS system, we need a systematic way of recording where CPU time is spent.
+In order to determine and analyse the performance of a LionsOS system, we need a systematic way of recording where CPU time is spent.

 We achieve this with a statistical profiler, which means that we take regular samples of the